 Can be updated from the Central Control System

-Is able to push firmware updates to the Tangerine [??
-Does this include re-flashing FPGA?
-Need to understand how to do this; doesn’t this require a USB Blaster?]
+Is able to push firmware updates to the DE for loading into the FPGA [??Need to understand how to do this; doesn’t this require a USB Blaster?]

 Operating Environment

 The Local Host is distributed as an image to be burned to a SD or micro-SD card using an imaging utility such as Balena Etcher.
 The user is expected to supply a SBC compatible with [ Ubuntu (?...]
 Support will be provided only for the [ Odroid?]; users electing to install and use the system on other types of hardware are on their own.